Route 301 and Route 207 Corridor Study

 Project at a Glance

-The Virginia Department of Transportation (VDOT), in partnership with the George Washington Regional Commission, and affected localities, is conducting a transportation planning study of Route 301 from the Potomac River in King George County to Route 207 in Caroline County.
+The Virginia Department of Transportation (VDOT), in partnership with the George Washington Regional Commission, and affected localities, is conducting a arterial preservation plan of Route 301 and Route 207 in King George County and Caroline County.

-Over the next decade, there are a large number of proposed improvements along the I-95 corridor.
-Route 301/Route 207 will be an invaluable alternative during periods of congestion and incidents on the interstate.
+Over the next decade, Route 301 and Route 207 will be a critical alternative route during periods of construction on Interstate 95.
 It's also a viable choice for commuters to Washington, D.C., from the Fredericksburg area.

 The recent decision by the Maryland Transportation Authority to widen the Governor Harry W. Nice Bridge placed an emphasis on the need to establish an access management plan for Route 301.

-This study will identify improvements needed to accommodate extra traffic capacity, ensure safety and identify strategies to promote the use of Route 301/Route 207.
+This study will identify improvements needed to accommodate extra traffic capacity, ensure safety and identify strategies to promote the use of Route 301 and Route 207.

 The purpose of the study is to improve safety and efficiency in this corridor, encourage economic development in the two counties, create a project list for future SMART SCALE projects, and reduce future retrofit projects.

-Final recommendations are expected to be made in March 2018.
-Preliminary recommendations will be presented at a public meeting on Thursday, Dec.
-14, from 5-7 p.m. at Port Royal Volunteer Fire Station in Caroline County.
+Final plan recommendations are expected to be made in April 2018.
+Preliminary recommendations were presented at a public meeting on Thursday, Dec.
+14, 2017, from 5-7 p.m. at Port Royal Volunteer Fire Station in Caroline County.

-Join us for a public meeting to learn more about preliminary recommendations from a transportation planning study of the Route 301 corridor in Caroline and King George counties, and the Route 207 corridor in Caroline.
+Public meetings have been scheduled to share final recommendations from the arterial preservation plan for the Route 301 corridor in Caroline and King George counties, and the Route 207 corridor in Caroline.

-Stop by anytime between 5-7 p.m. to meet the study team and learn more about recommendations for improving safety and travel efficiency along a 42-mile section of Route 301 and Route 207.
-The study area begins on Route 301 at the Potomac River and ends at the intersection of Route 1 and Route 207 in the Carmel Church area.
+Stop by anytime between 5-7 p.m. to learn more about recommendations for improving safety and travel efficiency along a 42-mile section of Route 301 and Route 207.

-The study seeks to identify recommendations for intersection improvements and access management along the Route 301 and Route 207 corridor to improve the state’s arterial highway network while accommodating economic development.
+The study has identified recommendations for intersection improvements and access management along the Route 301 and Route 207 corridor to improve the state’s arterial highway network while accommodating economic development.
 The study’s findings can be used to set priorities for future potential road improvements and projects.

 At the meeting the public can review displays, proposed recommendations, and discuss questions with Virginia Department of Transportation (VDOT) staff.
-No formal presentation will be delivered at 5:15 p.m. each evening.
+A brief presentation will be delivered at 5:15 p.m. each evening.